wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 end
 ```

 And you're done!
-Everytime you access the very same path or route, the counter will be created (if not found) and incremented by one.
+Every time you access the very same path or route, the counter will be created (if not found) and incremented by one.
 Try different implementations and use the one that fits better for your needs.

-## Conclussions
+## Conclusions

 So, in summary: